Harlan2001/Harvard-CS50/README.md

 April 16th: Finish the content of week 2 and week 3.

 April 17th: It's Monday, got a lot of other thing, so only week 4.

+April 18th: go through week 5 and 6 using the time of evening

+Arpil 19th: check out week 7

+april 20th: finish the whole lecture and made some little changes